alternet/alternet.ml/parsing/src/site/markdown/parsing.md

 [19] Sum            ::= SignedTerm (ADDITIVE Product)*
 </pre></div>

+Next, we will use our grammar for parsing an expression to our target object tree that can evaluate it.

+<a name="skeleton"></a>

 ### The grammar skeleton

 Let's start with the skeleton of our class.
-As mentioned earlier, a grammar in Alternet Parsing MUST BE an `interface` ;
-and it has to extend the [`Grammar`](apidocs/ml/alternet/parser/Grammar.html) interface :
+As mentioned earlier, a grammar in Alternet Parsing MUST BE an `interface` ; and it has to extend the [`Grammar`](apidocs/ml/alternet/parser/Grammar.html) interface :

 ```java
 package org.example.grammar;